Philip Sayce: Equipment

 Philip's favorite instrument is a white 1963 Fender Stratocaster named "Mother".
 He also owns another vintage Stratocaster in a sunburst finish as well as various other vintage instruments.

 For amplifiers, Sayce has used a vintage Fender Super Reverb, which he called "my favourite amp", for much of his live work as well as some custom made amplifiers.
-Other effects include a Klon Centaur, TS808 tube screamer, multiple fuzz pedals and a Clyde McCoy Wah.
+The Diaz Texas Square Face and Diaz Texas Ranger, other effects include a TS808 tube screamer, univibe and a Clyde McCoy Wah.
 Philip has worked with Cesar Diaz, Tommy Cougar, and Alexander Dumble to help shape his sound and tone.